-According to Mr. Chun, the land on which the KCC campus is located, was also cultivated in sugar cane.
-He recalls that Puhi Camp, a plantation camp, was also located within the Project area.
-He is doubtful that any archeological, historical, or cultural sites remain within the Project area due to the prior cultivation of sugar cane on the property.
-He states:
+According to Mr. Chun, the land on which the KCC campus is located was also cultivated in sugar cane.
+He recalled that Puhi Camp, a plantation camp, was also located within the project area.
+He was doubtful that any archeological, historical, or cultural sites remain within the project area due to the prior cultivation of sugar cane on the property.
+He stated,